kohei-us/mdds/README.md

 allocates memory for all elements at all times, whereas sparse storage allocates memory only for elements having non-default values.

+### Multi-type vector

+Multi-type vector allows storage of unspecified number of types in a single logical array such that contiguous elements of identical type are stored in contiguous segment in memory space.

+### Multi-type matrix

+Multi-type matrix is a matrix structure that allows storage of four different element types: numeric, string, boolean and empty.
+It uses multi-type vector as its underlying storage.

 How-To
 ======